-You have many options for substance abuse intensive outpatient treatment.
+You have many options for substance abuse intensive outpatient rehab.
 Cedar Hills will not only provide substance abuse treatment but we will also address your co-occurring mental health issues; treating the root cause of your addiction.
 This is the next step on your road to recovery; you cannot start until you have addressed the entire problem and the whole person.

 Here’s what you can expect: